 A vertical/flat band around the top and/or bottom edge of a lamp shade.
 This can take the form of tassels, beads, crystals, loops, braids, rope, lace or an extension of the main shade.
 The gallery is usually vertical and sometimes moves freely, but at rest forms a band around the shade, as if a `viewing gallery` or `decorative wall` around the shade.
 Sometimes a shade will feature a gallery or band around the top of the shade.

 A form of braid used to accent the edges of a lampshade.
-The gimp may also be referred to as braiding, rope, cord or other decorative term.
+The gimp may also be referred to as braiding, rope, cord or other decorative terms.
 Popular gimp styles feature a figure eight pattern.

 A stiff backing applied to the inner surface of a lamp shade to keep its shape over time.
 During the creation of a hardback lampshade, the fabric is laminated over a stiff but bendable backing material, typically a plastic such as a styrene.
 The hard backing helps the shade to keep its form, prevents drooping or warping, and extends the life of the shade.
 With a hardback shade it often becomes unnecessary to use extra metal framework running between the top and bottom of the shade, since the backing maintains the shape.
 This removes the shadows or blocks to light caused by the presence of vertical framework showing through the shade.

 A vertical U-Shaped metal support used to attach the shade to the lamp base.
 Harps are typically 6-12” high.
 Changing the size of the harp often helps your shade fit better.
 Harp threads are often 1/4"-27.

 A leaf-like scroll pattern that is printed or embossed into a fabric, used to make a lampshade. `Jacquard` is a classic design having been used for many centuries.
 Jacquard shades feature leafy-scrolling patterns.